 Trains have the right of way at all rail level crossings.
 Read more about Rail safety.

 Roads and roadsides that are more forgiving to human error mean that crashes are less likely to happen, and if they do, will have a less severe outcome.
 Read more about Roads and roadsides.

-Schools and workplaces play an important role in helping people stay safe on and around roads.
-Read more about Schools and workplaces.
+Schools and community groups play an important role in helping people stay safe on and around roads.
+Read more about Schools and community groups.

 Seatbelts can increase your chance of surviving a crash by up to 50%.
 Read more about Seatbelts.